Wasserstein Mirror Gradient Flow as the limit of the Sinkhorn Algorithm: Mirror gradient flows: Euclidean and Wasserstein

 \begin{thm} Suppose \cref{asn:solcon} holds.
 Then with $\rho_t$ as in \cref{thm:existlin}, for any $t\ge 0$, we have:

 and

 \end{thm}

-The conclusion in \eqref{eq:linotsec} shows that if we appropriately perturb $\nabla w_t$ in the direction of the velocity $v_t$, then the corresponding push-forward measure $(\nabla w_t+\delta v_t(\nabla w_t))_{\#} e^{-g}$ yields a second order approximation to $\rho_{t+\delta}$.
-Such results are very popular in the literature on continuity equations and usual gradient flows; see \cite[Proposition 8.4.6]{ambrosio2005gradient}.
-There the authors show that if $(\rho_t)_{t\ge 0}$ satisfies a continuity equation with velocity $v_t$ which is a gradient in $x$ (not the case in our setting), then $\wass_2(\rho_{t+\delta},(\mathrm{Id}+\delta v_t)_{\#}\rho_t)=o(\delta)$.
+The conclusion in \eqref{eq:linotsec} shows that if we appropriately perturb $\nabla w_t$ in the direction of the velocity $v_t$, then the corresponding push-forward measure $(\nabla w_t+\delta v_t(\nabla w_t))_{\#} e^{-g}$ yields a first order approximation to $\rho_{t+\delta}$.
+Such results are very popular in the literature on continuity equations and usual gradient flows.
+Similar results for Euclidean gradient flows imply that, following the tangent vector of a smooth curve $\{x_t\}$ at a point $t$ over a small timestep $\delta$ is ``close" up to the first order (in the Euclidean metric) to $x_{t+\delta}$.
+Alternatively, it means that the trajectory of a particle moving along a smooth curve can be approximated by piecewise constant velocity curves.
+This is also true for usual Wasserstein gradient flows (see \cite[Proposition 8.4.6]{ambrosio2005gradient}).
+There the authors show that if $(\rho_t)_{t\ge 0}$ satisfies a continuity equation with velocity $v_t$ which is a gradient in $x$ (not the case in our setting), then $\wass_2(\rho_{t+\delta},(\mathrm{Id}+\delta v_t)_{\#}\rho_t)=o(\delta)$. \cref{prop:metderlin} establishes a similar result for Wasserstein mirror flows with the Hilbertian linear optimal transport distance (see \eqref{eq:2linot}).
 Note that the Wasserstein distance is \emph{smaller than} the linear optimal transport distance.
 In this sense, the approximation of $\rho_{t+\delta}$ in \eqref{eq:linotsec} is stronger than that in \cite[Proposition 8.4.6]{ambrosio2005gradient} (albeit under stronger regularity conditions).

 In order to prove \cref{prop:metderlin} we need some additional results.
 First is an important conjugacy relationship for the PMA.
 Remark \ref{rmk:hori-ver-corr} suggests that there is a dual flow because one can flip the choice of the horizontal and vertical directions.
 Indeed, recall that the potential $u_t$ in \eqref{eq:KPtoBP} gives the flow $\rho_t= (\nabla u_t)^{-1}_\# e^{-g}$.
 We can consider the family of convex conjugates $w_t=u_t^*$, whereby $\nabla w_t = (\nabla u_t)^{-1}$.
 Viewed as vector fields the time derivative $\partial_t \nabla u_t$ is equivalent to the vertical variation $\nabla_{\wass} F(\rho_t)$ while $\partial_t \nabla w_t$ is equivalent to the horizontal variation $- \nabla_{\wass}^U F(\rho_t).$ By \eqref{eq:pma}, $(u_t)$ solves a PMA.
 We show in Lemma \ref{lem:dualPMA} that $(w_t)$ also solves a (different) PMA.
 This conjugacy is also evident from the Sinkhorn algorithm which comes with a pair of potentials at each step.
 The PMA \eqref{eq:pma} is the limit (in $\vep$) of one of these sequence of potentials.
 So, by symmetry, it is only natural that the other sequence of potentials has a PMA limit as well and the corresponding potentials in the two limiting PMAs are related by convex duality.